wetryingtodorock/getblock-docs/en/rpc-service/matic/json-rpc/matic_eth_pendingTransactions.md

 ---
-title: matic:eth_pendingTransactions \[POST\]
+title: eth_pendingTransactions - Polygon
-description: Returns the pending transactions list.
+description: Example code for the eth_pendingTransactions json-rpc method. Сomplete guide on how to use eth_pendingTransactions json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters